Frenning/Marionetterna/wordpress/wp-content/plugins/pods/readme.txt

 * **Create connections** between any of your content with [relationship fields](https://docs.pods.io/fields/relationship/) to keep your content organized

 Let Pods help you grow your development and site building skills so that you can manage content beyond the standard WordPress Posts & Pages.

+Want to check it out?
+Give Pods a test drive with our new [One-click Demo](https://pods.io/demo/).

 Check out our [Documentation](https://docs.pods.io/), [Support Forums](https://wordpress.org/support/plugin/pods/), and our [Live Community Slack Chat](https://support.pods.io/chat/) for assistance building your dream project with Pods.